-The College’s dean’s office is not able to register alumni auditors, but alumni audits under very similar conditions may be arranged through the Office of Alumni Affairs.
+Alumni audits under very similar conditions may be arranged through the Office of Alumni Affairs; please see:

 I am not affiliated with American University, not currently admitted to a graduate program, or I am a student of a Consortium member school.
 What options are open to me to take language classes?

 The discounted audit program is open only to current graduate students at American University.
 Visiting students are encouraged to register under “non-degree status,” but are billed at the full tuition rate.
 Interested non-degree students should contact AU Central.
 Students from member schools of the Consortium of Universities of the Washington Metropolitan Area cannot participate through this audit program, but may be able to register for AU language courses through their own schools.
 Contact your Consortium representative at your home institution.